What is a Retail Sales Supervisor?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 In 2016, there was an estimated number of 1,532,400 jobs in the United States for Retail Sales Supervisor.
 New jobs are being produced at a rate of 3.8% which is below the national average.
 The Bureau of Labor Statistics predicts 57,700 new jobs for Retail Sales Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 168,500 job openings in this field each year.
+There will be an estimated 168,500 positions for Retail Sales Supervisor per year.

 The states with the most job growth for Retail Sales Supervisor are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.